Septic Dye Test

 PA Department of Environmental Protection

-The Pennsylvania Department of Environmental Protection (DEP) states that it’s is extremely important that septic systems are maintained and inspected to protect the public health and the environment.
+The Pennsylvania Department of Environmental Protection (DEP) states that it’s is extremely important that septic systems are maintained and inspected to protect public health and the environment.

 Lacking or improper maintenance of an on-lot septic system can contaminate groundwater supplies with E. coli and other pollutants.
 This is very important as many of the homeowners who rely on septic systems also have private wells that provide potable drinking water.
 Discharges from failed systems can also contaminate surface waters like lakes, rivers, and ponds, contributing excess nutrients that can cause toxic algal blooms and other water quality problems